-Madhya Pradesh is a wonderful state of the Incredible India which is situated in the central India.
+Madhya Pradesh is a wonderful state of the Incredible India which is situated in central India.
 The geographic location of the state led to its nickname – ‘The Heart of Incredible India’.
 ‘Bhopal’ is the capital of Madhya Pradesh.
-The rich history of the land, the presence scenic locations and rich wildlife in the state attracts a large number of tourists every year to the state and thereby ensuring a thriving Madhya Pradesh tourism industry.
-Being blessed with numerous romantic places for couples, Madhya Pradesh is witnessing increase in the number of tourists every year.
+The rich history of the land, the presence scenic locations, and rich wildlife in the state attracts a large number of tourists every year to the state and thereby ensuring a thriving Madhya Pradesh tourism industry.
+Being blessed with numerous romantic places for couples, Madhya Pradesh is witnessing an increase in the number of tourists every year.
 The tourism sector is welcoming all the interested tourists and we cannot stop praising its hospitality.

 History of Madhya Pradesh – The Formation

 The history of the civilization dates back to the origin of the ‘Mauryan Kingdom’.
 The region has been under the reigns of prominent rulers like Ashoka of Mauryan Empire, the Saka, the Kushana, the Gupta Dynasty, Muhammad Ghazni, Muhammad Ghori, the Mughals and the Marathas.
 The essence of the king history can still be felt through the arts and architecture of the state.
 The British also reigned over the land until India got its independence from them in the year 1947.

 Madhya Pradesh spreads across an area of 308,245 sq. km and as per geography it is situated in the centre of India and to be precise, it lies on the map between the latitude 21.2°N-26.87°N and the longitude 74°02′-82°49′ E. The Narmada River, the Vindhya Range and Satpura Range are influential geographic features of the state.
 The state is divided into 51 Tehsils which include numerous cities, beautiful towns, and villages.
 As per the 2011 census, the city population of Madhya Pradesh was 72,597,565.